Counting voids and filaments: Betti Curves as a Powerful Probe for Cosmology: Conclusions and Discussions

 \end{itemize}

-Finally, we validate the robustness of our inference pipeline using sub-box simulations.
+Finally, we validate the assumption of cosmological independence of the covariance and the robustness of our inference pipeline using sub-box simulations.
 The Betti curves retain unbiased constraints on $\sigma_8$, $\Omega_{\text{m}}$, and $n_{\text{s}}$, confirming that our normalization scheme effectively removes volume dependence.
 This result demonstrates the generalization ability of the proposed framework across different simulation volumes, laying the groundwork for applying Betti curve to real survey data.

+Despite the promising results for several cosmological parameters, not all parameters are well constrained within the current framework, especially neutrino mass.
+It implies that Betti curves are not a universal probe capable of capturing all cosmological signatures with equal sensitivity.
+Therefore, Betti curves should be regarded as complementary statistics that enhance constraints when combined with other statistics.
+In particular, joint analyses with two-point statistics and beyond-two-point statistics, such as bispectrum, $k$-nearest neighbor distributions, Minkowski functionals, void size functions, and counts-in-cells statistics, will likely be necessary to meet the precision requirements of Stage-V surveys.
+It is worth to note that the framework developed in this work can be easily extended to such studies, and they will be studied in detail in future work.

-Despite the promising results, the practical application of Betti curves to observational data still faces several challenges.
-Observational systematics, such as inhomogeneous sampling, survey geometry, and masking effects, can distort Betti curve measurements and introduce biases in cosmological parameter inference.
+For practical application to observational data, several additional challenges must also be addressed.
+Our current pipeline is constructed from halo catalogs and therefore does not incorporate galaxy–halo connection effects.
+In real surveys, galaxies trace halos in a stochastic and potentially environment-dependent manner, and processes such as halo occupation, assembly bias, and satellite distributions can alter the topology of the observed point distribution.
+Assessing the robustness of Betti curves under these effects is an essential step toward realistic applications.
+In addition, observational systematics, such as inhomogeneous sampling, survey geometry, and masking effects, can distort Betti curve measurements and introduce biases in cosmological parameter inference.
 To mitigate these effects, weighted correction techniques similar to those used in galaxy power spectrum analyses, such as the FKP weighting scheme \cite{FKPweight}, may be required.

 Moreover, Betti curves are inevitably affected by shot noise, which mixes stochastic fluctuations with cosmological information.
 Although Techniques such as Distance-To-Measure (DTM) \cite{DTM} can reduce shot noise contamination, applying DTM in periodic simulations is computationally expensive, requiring an $\mathcal{O}(N^2)$ distance matrix computation.
 A potential alternative is to adapt the random catalogue technique widely used in two-point correlation function estimations \cite{2pcfEstimator1993} to statistically separate the shot-noise contribution from Betti curves.
 However, this idea requires further development and testing.